UiL-OTS-labs/jspsych-spr-mw/README.md

 #### White space issues

-In the example with three groups above, the " " are put outside of the group as that might be more readable than e.g.
+In the example with three groups above, the spaces are put outside of the group as that might be more readable than e.g. the example below where the spaces are put inside the group.

 ```
 {{double }}{{curly }}{{braces}}
 ```

-In this example the spaces are embedded inside the groups, both methods are fine, but the author finds the first method better readable.
+In the example above the spaces are embedded inside the groups, both methods are fine, but the author finds the first method better readable.
 If you put none white space characters outside of a group it will be considered a syntax error.